tmxoxo/blog/_posts/2014-05-13-saltyeggs.md

 My mom will use the yolks from boiled salted eggs to create a custard to dip sweet bread into.
-Technically, you're supposed to fill the rolls with the custard, but separting the two is less technique-driven. <i>And just as tasty!</i>.
+Technically, you're supposed to fill the rolls with the custard, but separting the two is less technique-driven. <i>And just as tasty!</i>

 <h2>Yikes, they are way too salty</h2>

 When I made these for Ted the first time, he found them <i>too</i> salty.
 After all, they look basically like regular boiled eggs, so it was an unexpected flavor.
 What worked for us was to poach them in a light broth with some vegetables and wontons.
-The saltiness from the egg acted to salt both the soup and the veggies.
+The saltiness from the egg acted to season both the soup and the veggies.

+<h2>Variations and usage</h2>
+Adding spices will infuse the eggs with subtle flavors.
+Peppercorns and star anise are a popular combination - use whole, not powdered anise.
+Plain salted eggs may be used in both savory and sweet recipes.
+Just remember that salted eggs are still raw, and should be stored in the refrigerator or a cool, dark location.
+To extend their shelf life, like fresh eggs, coat in mineral oil (flip the carton over monthly).
 </div>